Financial Education Mastery: 9 Powerful Principles to Build Lifelong Wealth

 • Job loss or repairs

-This fund prevents debt and protects peace of mind.
-It’s one of the smartest outcomes of strong financial education.
+This fund serves to reduce fear and preserve peace of mind.
+It’s one of the smartest results of good financial education.

 Good Debt vs Bad Debt